Predictability

 Values for the token_freq keyword:

-class qumin.utils.config.TokenFreqConfig(*, patterns=False, predictors=False, overabundant=False, cells=False)[source]
+class qumin.config.config.TokenFreqConfig(*, patterns=False, predictors=False, overabundant=False, cells=False)[source]

 Whether to use token frequencies for…